MattWindsor91/compo/README.md

 **Compo** is a library providing mixins and base classes for setting up composite objects.

-It implements something similar to the Gang of Four Composite pattern, but with the difference that children are identified in their parents by an *ID*, such as the index or hash key, that the child is aware of at all times.
+It's similar to the Gang of Four Composite pattern, but in Compo children are identified in their parents by an *ID*, such as an index or hash key, that the child is aware of at all times.

-Compo was designed for the purpose of creating models whose natural composite structure can be expressed as URLs made from their recursive ID trails.
+Compo was designed for models whose composite structure can be expressed as URLs made from their recursive ID trails.

 ## Installation